Insights into the physics of neutron star interiors from pulsar glitches: Pulsar glitches: general concepts

-Whatever the trigger mechanism, one of the key ingredients in the above picture is the pinning force that the crustal lattice can exert on a vortex.
-Similarly to what happens in type-II superconductors where pinning enhances the critical current value, this quantity determines the maximum amount of angular momentum that could be exchanged during a glitch \citep{antonelli_GR_2018}.
-The understanding of how much angular momentum can be stored in different regions of the star would, in fact, allow a comparison with observations of glitching pulsars, potentially constraining the internal structure of a NS \citep{Ho2015,pizzochero17} when used in tandem with other methods based on the study of the average glitch activity \citep{Andersson2012,Chamel2013,carreau+2019,montoli_universe}, dynamical fits of the spin-up phase \citep{graber+2018,ashton+2019,montolimagistrelli+2020} or the glitching history of pulsars \citep{montoli+2020,erbil_vela_2020MNRAS}.
+Whatever the trigger mechanism, one of the key ingredients in the picture drawn by \citet{ANDERSON1975} is the pinning force that the crustal lattice can exert on a vortex.
+Similarly to what happens in type-II superconductors, where pinning of flux tubes to impurities in the material enhances the critical current value, the strength of pinning determines the maximum amount of angular momentum that could be exchanged during a glitch \cite{antonelli_GR_2018}.
+The understanding of how much angular momentum can be stored in different regions of the star would allow a comparison with observations of glitching pulsars, potentially constraining the internal structure of an NS \cite{Ho2015,pizzochero17} when used in tandem with other methods based on the study of the average glitch activity \cite{Andersson2012,Chamel2013,carreau+2019,montoli_universe}, dynamical fits of the spin-up phase \cite{graber+2018,ashton+2019,montolimagistrelli+2020} or the glitching history of pulsars \cite{montoli+2020,erbil_vela_2020MNRAS}.
+Unfortunately, some important details are still missing or are unclear, so not many quantitative conclusions can be drawn to date, as we will discuss in Sec. \ref{chap:constraints} and \ref{sec:evolution}.

-In the following we review some notions on glitch modelling and then move to discuss some recent advances in the field.
-In the last years a number of studies have been devoted to demonstrating that the analysis of glitches across the pulsar population has the potential to put constraints on the dense-matter properties.
-These analyses are only first steps, as more high-cadence pulsar timing observations are necessary before it will be possible to falsify some of the theoretical predictions and test the microscopic inputs.